johnno1962/Dynamo/README.md

     webView.mainFrame.loadRequest( NSURLRequest( URL: NSURL( string: "http://localhost:\(serverPort)" )! ) )
 ```

+See AppDelegate.swift in the example project for further details.
-A processor runs in it's own thread and is an instance of subclass of "YawsProcessor" that returns one of three values:
+A processor runs in it's own thread and is an instance of subclass
+of "YawsProcessor" that has the following signature:

 ```Swift
     @objc public enum YawsProcessed : Int {